MohammedHamza0/Cats-and-Dogs0/README.md

 # Cats-and-Dogs0

-"Excited to unveil my latest project leveraging Convolutional Neural Networks (CNNs) to classify images of cats 🐱 and dogs 🐶!
-Trained a robust model achieving [mention accuracy]% accuracy in distinguishing between our beloved furry companions.
-From preprocessing the dataset to tuning hyperparameters, it's been a journey of learning and discovery.
-Looking forward to sharing insights and discussing the potential applications! #AI #CNN #MachineLearning"
+Cat-Dog Classifier using CNN
+Overview
+Implemented a Convolutional Neural Network (CNN) to classify images of cats and dogs.
+Achieved [mention accuracy]% accuracy on the test set using TensorFlow/Keras.

+Key Features
+Trained a CNN model on a dataset containing cats and dogs images.
+Utilized CNN layers for feature extraction and achieved high accuracy in classification.
+Provided code for model training, evaluation, and prediction on a test set.
+Getting Started
+Dataset: Obtain the cats and dogs dataset from [source].
+Setup: Install necessary libraries using requirements.txt.
+Training: Run train.py to train the model.
+Evaluation: Evaluate model accuracy using evaluate.py.
+Prediction: Make predictions using predict.py.
+Results
+Model achieved [mention accuracy]% accuracy on the test set.
+Visualizations: Included accuracy/loss plots and sample predictions in the results folder.
+Future Enhancements
+Experiment with different architectures and hyperparameters.
+Apply transfer learning using pre-trained models for improved performance.